pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 Status: Proposal

-TODO: For now, the cost calculations in SIP-0001 assume that the host is incapable of reading part of a sector.
-Which I believe is actually true, but it's probably not too difficult to adjust the implementation of the host to make this a lot cheaper.

 SIP-0001 is a description of a virtual machine - the Merklized Data Machine (MDM) - that executes instructions on the data in a Sia file contract.
 The file contract tracks the size and Merkle root of the underlying data, which the MDM